yusufdupsc1/yusufdupsc1/README.md

 Hi there!
 My name is Yusuf Ali.
 ==================================================================================================================================

-I 'm a fullstack developer
+I 'm a Fullstack Developer
 --------------------------

 Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend technology. <br />